datagouv/hydra/README.md

 ## Development

+### docker-compose

+Multiple docker-compose files are provided:
+- a minimal `docker-compose.yml` with PostgreSQL
+- `docker-compose.broker.yml` adds a Redis broker
+- `docker-compose.test.yml` launches a test DB, needed to run tests

+NB: you can launch compose from multiple files like this: `docker-compose -f docker-compose.yml -f docker-compose.test.yml up`

 ### Logging & Debugging

 The log level can be adjusted using the environment variable LOG_LEVEL.
 For example, to set the log level to `DEBUG` when initializing the database, use `LOG_LEVEL="DEBUG" udata-hydra init_db `.